 A taxpayer may file a ruling request to the SII to determine whether acts or transactions he or she proposes to undertake could be viewed as tax fraud, simulation or not in accordance with other special anti-tax avoidance rules.
 The taxpayer must have a personal and direct interest of an economic nature in the ruling request it files.
 The request must be filed electronically inon the SII’s website and it must be expressly indicated that the taxpayer is seeking a binding ruling under Article.
 26 bis.

 The SII must issue the ruling within a period of 90 days.
 If the SII fails to respond, the ruling request will be deemed to be rejected, unless within the 10 days prior to the expiration of the 90-day period, the taxpayer notifies the SII that the 90-day period is about to expire; in that event, the SII is required to issue the ruling within 30 days following the end of the original 90-day period and, if the SII does not do so, the anti-avoidance rules will not be deemed to apply to the facts presented in the ruling request.
 If, on the other hand, the SII issues the ruling, it will be binding on it and on the taxpayer that filed the ruling request, unless the actual facts differ from those laid out in the ruling request or the law on which the ruling is based subsequently changes.
 The ruling must specifically establish and reason whether the acts or transactions laid out in the ruling request submitted by the taxpayer constitute tax fraud or simulation or whether they are covered under any other specific anti-abuse rule.

-A ruling request and the ruling itself on matters dealing with anti-avoidance rules are reserved in the sense that the SII may not publish the identity of the taxpayer filing it.
-However, the SII must publish in its website a summary of the facts (without disclosing the identity of the taxpayer, specific facts (such as contracts financial information and corporate structures) and of the response, so that the public may have a general understanding of the matter at hand.
+A taxpayer may also file a ruling request on a matter potentially involving anti-avoidance after it has been notified that the SII has initiated a tax audit.
+The ruling request, however, must be filed with the SII prior to the expiration of the period to respond to the tax audit.
+Filing this type of ruling request suspends the statute of limitations period until the SII issues the ruling.
+A ruling request and the ruling itself on matters dealing with anti-avoidance rules are reserved in the sense that the SII may not publish the identity of the taxpayer filing the request.
+However, the SII must publish in its website a summary of the facts (without disclosing the identity of the taxpayer), specifics (such as contracts, financial information and corporate structures) and of the response, so that the public may have a general understanding of the matter at hand.

 b.
 International Measures